PopcornComputer/CHIP_Pro-Docs/source/includes/_todo.md

  * Bluetooth

 * Hardware
- * Manufacturing with Crumb
+ * Manufacturing with C.H.I.P.
+Pro
- * Developing with Crumb (how to breadboard or DIY a dev board or something)
+ * Developing with C.H.I.P.
+Prot (how to breadboard or DIY a dev board or something)

 * Differences from C.H.I.P.